verifa/rt-retention/README.md

 # rt-retention

-A JFrog CLI plugin to facilitate retention in Artifactory.
+A JFrog CLI plugin to facilitate artifact retention in Artifactory.

+⚠️ **Work in progress** ⚠️
+Don't point this at your production instance

+## TL;DR

+Deletes artifacts matching all [File Specs](https://www.jfrog.com/confluence/display/JFROG/Using+File+Specs) found in a given directory.

+Allows for generation of FileSpecs files through Go templates and a JSON configuration file.

 ## Installation

-This plugin isn't currently hosted anywhere, so you'll be building it locally.
+This plugin isn't currently hosted anywhere yet, so you'll be building it locally.

 You can use the [build.sh](scripts/build.sh) and [install.sh](scripts/install.sh) scripts.